Affording Immunotherapy: Strategies for Canadians

 Consider a clinical trial: If you qualify for a clinical trial, it can be an excellent way to access immunotherapy at no cost.

-CancerCare Manitoba: This organization offers valuable resources and support for cancer patients in Manitoba.
-Learn more at Cancercare.mb.ca
+Care Manitoba: This organization is dedicated to offering valuable resources and support to patients across Manitoba.

-The Canadian Partnership Against Cancer : Partnershipagainstcancer.ca
+The Canadian Partnership Against: Partnershipagainstcancer.ca

-The Canadian Agency for Drugs and Technologies in Health (CADTH) : Cadth.ca
+The Canadian Agency for Drugs and Technologies in Health (CADTH): Cadth.ca

-The Public Health Agency of Canada : Canada.ca/en/public-health.html
+The Public Health Agency of Canada: Canada.ca/en/public-health.html

 Author Bio: